^ Back to Top

 artist, John Heartfield, was written by his grandson,

-“LINKS” for additional biographical information.
-For my personal recollections of my grandfather, please see the “FAQ” section of the Archive.
+See“LINKS” for additional biographical information.
+For my personal recollections of my grandfather, please see the “FAQ” section of this Internet Archive.

 John Heartfield was a pioneer in the use of art as a political